Real Estate Commission Rates in Chicago: What Sellers Pay in 2026

 The NAR settlement gave sellers more negotiating power and more options.
 Interview multiple agents, compare commission structures, and explore flat-fee alternatives.
 Understanding your options is the first step to making an informed decision.

-See median prices, days on market, and recent sales data for your Chicago neighborhood.
+Get your free neighborhood market report.
+Median prices, days on market, and recent sales data for your Chicago neighborhood.

 Commission rates are not set by law, vary by brokerage, and are fully negotiable.
 Buyer’s agent compensation is separate and determined by the seller.
 Net Gain Realty charges a flat fee of $1,995 for listing services.